Earlham College provides institutional resources as part of its commitment to supporting College faculty.

 Earlham College’s Academic Professional Development Fund (PDF) provides grants to teaching faculty for projects undertaken during the academic year or summer months.
 The purpose of PDF funding is to encourage professional intellectual growth and productivity.
-Administered by the Office of the Academic Dean, Academic PDF-sponsored activities should be of a research, scholarly, or artistic nature and should enhance teaching and learning at Earlham, personal and scholarly professional development, and/or Earlham’s public intellectual profile.
+Administered by the Office of Academic Affairs, Academic PDF-sponsored activities should be of a research, scholarly, or artistic nature and should enhance teaching and learning at Earlham, personal and scholarly professional development, and/or Earlham’s public intellectual profile.
 They should be directly related to the applicant’s evolving role and duties, and should enrich not only the funded individual(s), but also the college as a whole.
 Toward this end, all grants are subject to approval by the Academic Dean.

 A portion of the Professional Development Fund will be set aside annually to support professional activities of Administrators.
 Examples of such activities might include a work-related course, seminar or conference.
 Applications should be submitted to Alisha Triana in the Academic Dean’s Office.

 In some cases administrators undertaking scholarly research projects may apply for an Academic PDF.
 Feel free to contact the Associate Academic Dean or another member of the Academic PDF Committee for help in discerning whether your project falls into this category.

 To apply for an Academic PDF grant you must submit an electronic copy of your proposal to Alisha Triana in the Academic Dean’s Office by the second Monday in February, before the summer or academic year for which you are seeking a grant.
 Late submissions will not be considered.
 (Note: Administrative PDF opportunities may extend through the grant year.)
 You are encouraged to discuss your plans with the Associate Academic Dean or another member of the PDF Committee before you apply.